kajzer/py4e_dbs/Readme.md

 script will parse json format and setup many to many db with courses and attendees with parsed data

+**send_sms**
+Sending sms with twilio API - for this to work script needs valid credentails

 *Made on basis of py4e.com, Udacity, python notes for professionals*